Suryansh1403/Document-Based-QA-system/README.md

 This is a document based quation answering system build in nextjs.
 How does this work :

  .
-Firstly user will upload a docuemnt.\n
+Firstly user will upload a docuemnt.
  .
 Then that document is broken down into chunks
  .
 Then i have used a Sentence transformer from HugginFace which all All-MiniLm.
  .
 This converts the document chunks into the vector embedding which are then stored in pinecone database.